 - Ruby: Ruby is also a front-end programming language that helps with smart contract development on Ethereum.

-- Python: This universal programming language is used to develop smart contracts on Ethereum.
-Since Python is a simple programming language, developers can use it to create crypto apps with fewer lines of code.
+- Python: Since Python is a universal programming language, developers can use it to create crypto apps with fewer lines of code.

-- Solidity: Specifically designed for the Ethereum Virtual Machine, Solidity is the most popular programming language for developing smart contracts.
-Developers use this language to create smart contracts that generate transaction chains in the blockchain and implement business logic.
+- Solidity: Specifically designed for the Ethereum Virtual Machine, developers use this popular language to create smart contracts that generate transaction chains in the blockchain and implement business logic.

 Bitcoin is a blockchain platform that uses the Proof-of-Work consensus algorithm.
 Moreover, the blockchain has a public distributed ledger based on the principle of hashing encryption.